wesbos/JavaScript30/readme.md

 ## Community #JavaScript30 Content

-Feel free to submit a PR adding a link to your own recaps, guides or reviews!
+Feel free to submit a PR adding a link to your own recaps, guides or reviews!!!

 * [Arjun Khode’s blog](http://thesagittariusme.blogspot.com/search/label/JS30) about summaries for each day, including fixed glitches, bugs and extra features.
 * [Nitish Dayal's Text Guides](https://github.com/nitishdayal/JavaScript30) are great for those who like reading over watching.